What happens to you affects you.

 Initial calls are to determine if we are a good fit.
 They generally last about 15 minutes.
 If my practice is a good fit for us both, I will mail you the initial paperwork, which will also involve some self-reported diagnostic assessments.

-The initial intake session is 100 minutes long.
-It involves reviewing the paperwork, using basic assessment tools, and taking a personal and family history.
-In this session, we set goals and plan treatment.
+The initial intake session involves reviewing your paperwork, completing basic assessment tools, and gathering a personal and family history.
+Together, we'll set goals and begin developing a treatment plan.

-New clients meet with me weekly for at least 8 weeks.
-This builds rapport and trust and allows for a safe alliance, which is essential for this work.
-Once symptoms lessen, we can reduce the frequency until your goals have been met.
+New clients typically meet weekly for at least the first 8 weeks.
+This consistent contact builds rapport and trust, establishing the therapeutic alliance essential for meaningful progress.
+In some cases, a modified structure may be arranged.
+As symptoms improve, we can reduce frequency gradually until your treatment goals have been met.

 As symptoms feel resolved, we plan to conclude treatment.
 We review what was helpful and discuss resources to help you maintain gains after treatment concludes.